kaiyan99yankai/kaiyan99yankai.github.io/portfolio/README.md

 # Kaiyan Cao Personal Website
 This is the personal website of Kaiyan Cao, a developer interested in Computer Graphics, Game Development and System.

-The template of this website is from [Bedimcode] (https://github.com/bedimcode/portfolio-responsive-complete).
+The template of this website is from [Bedimcode](https://github.com/bedimcode/portfolio-responsive-complete).